Shoegaze Bands: The Essential Guide to the Genre’s Greatest Acts

 How shoegaze evolved from its UK roots to a global revival.

 Shoegaze never lived in isolation.
 It overlapped with dream pop acts like Cocteau Twins, whose ethereal textures fed directly into the genre’s DNA.
 American bands such as The Jesus and Mary Chain had already shown how feedback could carry a pop melody, and that idea became central to the whole scene.
-The same restless, guitar-first spirit also runs through alternative rock, which shared festival stages and record-shop shelves with shoegaze throughout the 1990s.
+The same guitar-first spirit also runs through alternative rock, which shared festival stages with shoegaze throughout the 1990s.

-Why Shoegaze Still Matters in 2026
+Why shoegaze still matters in 2026

 What is the most famous shoegaze band?